CrisGarciaM/seasons-app/README.md

 ## Usage :school_satchel:

-> This project was built solely for the purpose of practicing React class components, React components state management and component LyfeCycles
+> This project was built solely for the purpose of practicing React class components, React components state management and component Life Cycles

 ## Tecnologies Used :nut_and_bolt: